Labor Market

 CSV Chart Card

-Atlanta Fed Wage Growth Tracker (1st Quartile), percent
+Atlanta Fed Wage Growth Tracker, 1st quartile, annual percent change

 Atlanta Fed Wage Growth Tracker (1st Quartile)